What Are the Biggest Mistakes Digital Nomad Families Make?

 Sure, when you’re a backpacker couple traveling in your twenties, you have less of a problem with a noisy, dirty hotel room in the middle of the party district.
 As a Digital Nomad family of 4 with a baby and toddler, it’s different.
 A night of good sleep is worth so much more than saving a few dollars.

-Of course, you don’t have to live large permanently but treat yourself to something nice, especially after long trips or when you have to work a lot.
+Of course, you don’t have to live large permanently.
+But treat yourself to something nice, especially after long trips or when you have to work a lot.

 This is one of the Digital Nomad mistakes that has probably cost us the most money so far.
 I love booking houses, schools, hotels, and flights far in advance.
 But the life of a Digital Nomad is very flexible and sometimes unpredictable.

 Maybe you want to stay longer in one place, but you can’t because you already planned the whole trip and paid for it.
 Or perhaps you decide to stay longer and have to pay high rebooking fees to the airline or even lose an entire stay on Airbnb.
 This is annoying and so expensive.

 Therefore, decide, book, and pay in the short to medium term whenever it makes sense.
 I don’t even want to add up how many flight and hotel vouchers we now have worldwide.

 This sounds so boring, I know.
 But life as a Digital Nomad Family is exhausting enough.
 And when you’ve found a co-working space, a nanny, and an apartment you love, stick with it.
-Yes, maybe there’s a better option somewhere.
-Still, the next relocation is coming soon anyway, so you’ll have to plan everything again.
-Save your energy!

 On the other hand, if you don’t like something, quit it as soon as possible.
 Sometimes, it’s more exhausting to think about renting another house than just doing it.